devops329/devops/instruction/serviceTesting/serviceTesting.md

 });
 ```

-The `add cities` test gets the authorization token from the login request and passes it as a header with the post request to add a new city.
-The rest is just assertions that we got back a list containing both the old and new cities.
+The `add cities` test retrieves the token from the `login()` helper and passes it in the `Authorization` header.

 ## Diagnosing missing coverage

-With the above tests implemented we are now up to **93.75%** coverage.
-Where is the remaining 6.25%?
-If we turn on coverage display using the VS Code Jest extension, we can visually see that the remaining code is the failure case where an invalid or missing token is provided when calling to get the cities.
+With these tests, coverage is at **93.75%**.
+To find the missing **6.25%**, you can use the VS Code Jest extension to highlight uncovered lines.
+In this case, the failure case for a missing or invalid token is not yet tested.

 ![Missing coverage](missingCoverage.png)

-We can fix that by writing a test that doesn't provide the authorization token and expects to get back a 401 HTTP status code.
+Fix this by writing a test that omits the authorization token and expects a `401 Unauthorized` status.

 ```js
 test('add cities no auth', async () => {